Hawaiian Vaccinium

 Within the group, distinct taxa vary in berry color (red, yellow, black, blue), bloom color (white, red, pink and green), foliage shape and size, and pedicel length.
-Vaccinium reticulatum and Vaccinium dentatum are evergreen, while Vaccinium calycinum is deciduous.
-All three species tend to fruit and flower throughout the year, but maximum flower and fruit production generally occurs during May - July.
+Vaccinium reticulatum and Vaccinium dentatum are evergreen, while V. calycinum is deciduous.
+All three species tend to fruit and flower throughout the year, but maximum flower and fruit production generally occurs during May–July.
 Outcrossing between all three species has been successful, and many hybrids have been described.
 All three species are also capable of selfing, but resulting seed viability differs throughout the species complex.

-Evolutionary history and taxonomy
+Taxonomy

 This group is thought to be derived from within section Myrtillus of Vaccinium proper, and is thought to have a North American origin of dispersal.
 However, confidence in the existing molecular evidence for this hypothesis is low, and therefore the status of the sister group to the Hawaiian clade is still unknown.
 Hawaii is known as a historical hotspot for adaptive radiation because of immense biological opportunity over small, isolated areas, especially advantageous for plants that colonized the islands when they were first formed by volcanic activity.
 Endemic Hawaiian plant lineages that have undergone adaptive radiation exhibit patterns associated with a loss of dispersal capacity: small populations, isolated usually to one island, if not one small area of one island, exhibiting "explosive" diversity in a small space, reflecting probable "rapid speciation" or an accelerated rate of evolution.
 However, there is much debate and controversy surrounding the definition and characterization of adaptive radiation.

 All three species of Hawaiian Vaccinium show the opposite pattern of adaptive radiation: they are widespread throughout the Hawaiian islands, and have retained their dispersal capacity, thus suggesting, among other hypotheses, a relatively recent dispersal to the archipelago.
 However, the extent of Hawaiian Vaccinium’s diversification at population levels is not well known.
 Another characteristic typical of lineages that have undergone adaptive radiation is the ability to self-fertilize.
 Selfing is said to be rare elsewhere in Vaccinium, but is well established in|Hawaiian Vaccinium.
 Seed viability among self-fertilized individuals varies, however, between the three species.
-Controlled experiments found that while selfing is very successful in Vaccinium calycinum, Vaccinium reticulatum and Vaccinium dentatum show much poorer (62%) seed viability on average, probably due to morphological conditions in the calyx.
+Controlled experiments found that while selfing is very successful in Vaccinium calycinum, V. reticulatum and V. dentatum show much poorer (62%) seed viability on average, probably due to morphological conditions in the calyx.
 Researchers have hypothesized that the self-compatible gene is not yet fixed in entire populations of Vaccinium calycinum and Vaccinium reticulatum.

 The evolutionary history of the larger group Vaccinium has long been complete mystery for plant systematists and evolutionary biologists: species that have been found to be genetically related to not fall into groups traditionally described by morphological similarity, nor do they follow geographic pattern.
 What is certain is that the plant species traditionally understood to form the genus Vaccinium do not form a monophyly.
 Given this information, it is difficult to speculate with confidence upon the evolutionary history of Hawaiian Vaccinium, though there is some confidence that there is a single common ancestor of the group.